gcardi/Anafestica/README.md

 We can see several additional lines compared to the original file.

 There are two additional includes and one type alias.
-The type alias is used as base class of TForm1 in place of the more classic TForm:
+The type alias is used as base class of `TForm1` in place of the more classic `TForm`:

 ```cpp
 ...